 1. Email Attachment

-Email attachment is one of the more traditional ways of sharing files, and although there are many more convenient alternatives, it is still quite common.
+Email attachment is a traditional way of sharing files, and although there are many more convenient alternatives, it is still quite common.

 While sending email photos is free and fast since the emails are delivered instantly, it has several shortcomings.
-One of the main ones is that the images can lose quality, so sending high-resolution photos via email is not a good idea.
+Images can lose quality, so sending high-resolution photos via email can reduce customer satisfaction.

-Also, email attachment is not a viable option for sending large files as there is a limit to the file size you can attach (25 MB per email).
+Also, email attachment is not a viable option for sending large files.
+There are file size limits you can attach (25 MB per email).
 Email photos are also more casual and are not a good idea when you want clients to see you as a professional photographer.

 2. Portable Storage Devices